One of our many visits to the Greek island of Rhodes took us up to the wonderfully picturesque hilltop village of Koskinou…

 Arriving At Koskinou

 As we said above, Koskinou is a hillside village.

 The route we chose eventually became more pretty and rural.
 Locals tended their vegetable plots.
 And the surroundings were green and lush.

-At the top of the hill, we could see our destination of Koskinou peeping through the trees.
+At the top of the hill, we could see our destination – the outskirts of the village Koskinou peeping through the trees.